Salinas lettuce strike of 1936: 1935 Imperial Valley Lettuce Strike

-During the 1935 lettuce harvest season, the VPA boasted some 1,200 members among the valley's lettuce lettuce shed workers.
-Despite its assertion that it represented a majority of the workers, the growers and shippers, whose bargaining interests were in the hands of the Western Growers Protective Association (WGPA) refused to recognize the union or bargain over its terms, claiming that they were Communist and radical-led.
-Union secretary C. B. Lawrence represented the Union in the effort to improve pay and working conditions there.
-WGPA secretary Chester B. Moore spoke for the lettuce growers and shippers.
+In 1935, 1,200 of the valley's lettuce shed workers were members of the VPA.
+The union asserted that it represented a majority of the workers, whose bargaining interests were controlled by the Western Growers Protective Association (WGPA).
+However, the growers and shippers refused to recognize the union or bargain over its terms, alleging that it was communist and led by radicals.

-Union members voted to strike on February 12, 1935, then just five days later, with a federal conciliator on site to help mediate the dispute, deputized civilians opened fire on pickets at the lettuce shed barricade, killing two strikers, Kenneth Hamaker and Paul Knight.
-Some 500 rounds were fired from the barricade before the shooting ended a few minutes later.
+Union members voted to strike on February 12, 1935.
+Five days later, with a federal conciliator on site to help mediate the dispute, deputized civilians opened fire on pickets at the lettuce shed barricade.
+Kenneth Hamaker and Paul Knight, two of the strikers, were killed.
+An estimated 500 rounds were fired from the barricade before the shooting ended minutes later.